 - Place your fern in a room that is naturally higher in humidity such as a bathroom or kitchen.
-The air in a bath room tends to be far more humid then any other room in the house and most closing resembles the humidity of the ferns native environment which reduces water loss from the leaves and prevents them from drying out.
+The air in a bathroom tends to be far more humid than any other room in the house and most closely resembles the humidity of the fern’s native environment which reduces water loss from the leaves and prevents them from drying out.

 - Water the fern with lukewarm water rather the hot or cold water.
 Most indoor ferns are tropical plants and watering with lukewarm water replicates their natural conditions.
 If the water is very cold then this can cause shock to their sensitive roots which can contribute to the leaves turning brown.

 - Locate the fern in an area that does not have draughts or air currents from air conditioning or forced air.
 As the temperature fluctuates during the year, the turning on and off of heating and air condition creates variable conditions for ferns which cause them to turn brown as a sign of stress.
-Place you fern in a draught free area to reduce water loss from the leaves.
+Place your fern in a draught-free area to reduce water loss from the leaves.

 - The best thing you can do for reviving ferns is to buy a humidifier.
 This is easily the best way to create the humid conditions around your fern which emulates its natural humid conditions.
-With a humidifier you can achieve the optimal level of humidity for ferns to thrive as you can precisely set the percentage of humidity to exactly match the ferns preference. lot of humidifiers.
-Whilst other means of increasing humidity can contribute to reviving your fern a humidifier is much more effective.
+With a humidifier, you can achieve the optimal level of humidity for ferns to thrive as you can precisely set the percentage of humidity to exactly match the fern’s preference.
+Whilst other means of increasing humidity can contribute to reviving your fern, a humidifier is much more effective.

-By creating a more humid environment with a few adjustments, you can effectively recreate the ferns natural conditions which reduces water loss from leaves and prevents the leaves turning brown and drying out.
+By creating a more humid environment with a few adjustments, you can effectively recreate the fern’s natural conditions which reduces water loss from leaves and prevents the leaves from turning brown and drying out.

-Once the conditions are to the ferns preference then the plants should perk back up and whilst some growth may remain crispy at, particularly at the tips, new growth should emerge in the growing season.
+Once the conditions are to the ferns preference then the plants should perk back up and whilst some growth may remain crispy, particularly at the tips, new growth should emerge in the growing season.